-- 1. Total hard construction costs (exclusive of fees or overhead items) of rehabilitation for projects must be at least \$15,000 per unit and supported by a building evaluation report performed by an engineer or other qualified professional. - 2.
-The scope of work must include exterior renewal by providing any needed repairs and cleaning of finishes to provide an improved visual impact on the neighborhood.
+- 1. Total hard construction costs (exclusive of fees or overhead items) of rehabilitation for projects must be at least \$15,00025,000 per unit and supported by a building evaluation report performed by an engineer or other qualified professional. - 2.
+The scope of work must include exterior renewal by providing any needed repairs and cleaning of finishes to provide an improved visual impact on the neighborhood. - 3.
+Project designs must include complete replacing or upgrading of aging finishes, fixtures, equipment or systems and site conditions that are nearing the end of their useful life or show signs of excessive wear, deterioration, are in need of repair, or are obsolete or inefficient.

-- 3. Project designs must include complete replacing or upgrading of aging finishes, fixtures, equipment or systems and site conditions that are nearing the end of their useful life or show signs of excessive wear, deterioration, are in need of repair, or are obsolete or inefficient. - 4.
-Newly installed mechanical ventilation must terminate at the exterior of the building, not the attic or other unconditioned or interstitial space.
+4. Newly installed mechanical ventilation must terminate at the exterior of the building, not the attic or other unconditioned or interstitial space.
 Best efforts must be made to extend existing mechanical ventilation to terminate at the exterior of the building.

-3.14.1 Base Level Energy Standards for Rehabilitation Only
+5. Base Level Energy Standards for Rehabilitation Only

-An energy audit is not required at the time of application for a rehabilitation project.
+- 6. An energy audit is not required at the time of application for a rehabilitation project.
 If a rehabilitation project receives an award of LIHTC and/or RHFP, a comprehensive energy audit must be submitted to DHCD within ninety (90) days of issuance of a reservation letter.
-For non-competitive MBP and RHW projects with or without LIHTC, the energy audit must be submitted on a schedule set by the underwriter and construction manager.

-As determined by the energy audit, rehabilitation projects must achieve a minimum of 15% energy savings for the rehabilitated building(s) over the existing building condition or install all energy conservation measures that have a Savings to Investment Ratio (SIR) of 2.0 or greater.
+For non-competitive MBP and RHW projects with or without LIHTC, the energy audit must be submitted on a schedule set by the underwriter and construction manager. - As determined by the energy audit, rehabilitation projects must achieve a minimum of 15% energy savings for the rehabilitated building(s) over the existing building condition or install all energy conservation measures that have a Savings to Investment Ratio (SIR) of 2.0 or greater.
 The SIR standard may be used if a rehabilitation project previously completed an energy efficiency retrofit and the 15% standard cannot be achieved.
+If the 15% energy use reduction is not able to be achieved, a project may complete one of the energy or green certifications stated in Section 4.6.